 Welcome to a series of posts I am dedicating to the many things in my life that I have drawn upon for inspiration in my escape room game designs.
 It was a really hard list to nail down, and I may end up updating it as I write these.
 I felt it would be a good idea to share the many games, movies, and life experiences that rattle around in my head when I start to draft out a puzzle.
 This list may just end up becoming another breadcrumb trail I can meander down when I am seeking the ever elusive spark that generates an interesting puzzle.

 For most people who have never played an escape room before, the experience can be a lot to take in the first time around.
 The completely interactive nature of the experience is very different from most people's average Friday night.
 Here are a few tips that will help teams coming in to an escape room for the first time.

 In essence a real-life escape room is an adventure game played by small to large groups, whose main goal is to find their way out of a room or other space.
 This usually requires cooperation and communication by the group's participants to solve a series of tasks and puzzles to finally escape before a set duration has expired.

-Echambered is an escape room venue based in Sacramento California, located next to the corner of Howe Avenue and Arden Way.
+Enchambered is an escape room venue based in Sacramento, California located next to the corner of Howe Avenue and Arden Way.
 Centrally located, we are right up Howe from Sac State and a few minutes from Midtown Sacramento.
-We currently offer three immersive escape experiences with another for themed games in the works for this location.
+We currently offer three immersive escape experiences with another four themed games in the works for this location.
 At our core, we believe that escape the room games are just the tip of the immersive real life adventure game iceberg.
 We strive to build exciting games for groups of players to "escape reality" for a short while.
 If you are looking for a corporate team building outing or just looking for fun things to do in Sacramento, we have you covered!